Wichita police provide update on homicide in downtown Wichita Monday

 WICHITA, Kan.
-(KNSW) — The Wichita Police Department provided an update on the homicide in downtown Wichita Monday that killed 51-year-old Jose Lumbreras from Wichita.
+(KSNW) – The Wichita Police Department provided an update on a homicide in downtown Wichita on Monday.
+The victim was identified as 51-year-old Jose Lumbreras from Wichita.

-Upon arrival at the scene, Wichita police say officers found a man, now identified as Lumbreras, lying on the ground unresponsive.
+Wichita police found a man, now identified as Lumbreras, lying on the ground unresponsive.
+Police said he had gunshot wounds.

 Life-saving measures were performed on Lumbreras, but he was pronounced dead at the scene.